 When migrating from one system to another there are many business processes that can be affected, some of which cannot be easily changed.
-We have several customers who had this very scenario with regards to the agent extension.
-The routing of customers to agents within Amazon Connect is based around the concept of Queues.
+We have several customers who had this very scenario with regards to the Amazon Connect extension for agents.
+The routing of customers to agents within the Amazon Connect Contact Center is based around the concept of Queue Flow.

 For direct to agent routing, Amazon Connect uses a concept of Personal Queues.
-Personal Queues are the login name of the agent, which is typically an email address.
-Personal queues provide the ability to send a customer to a specific agent, however, we are still missing those important “4 digit extensions” that your customers use.
-In this Blog we’re going to show you a working solution along with instructions giving you the ability to build your own.
+Personal Queues are the agent ID used for login, which is typically an email address.
+Personal Queues provide the ability to send a customer to a specific agent, however, we are still missing those important “4 digit extension numbers” that your customers use.
+In this Blog we’re going to show you a working solution along with instructions giving you the ability to build your own Amazon Connect extensions.

 First we ask the customer a question using a “get customer input” action block.
 We then use that input in a Lambda request, which looks at the DynamoDB Table, to return to the agent required.
-Amazon Connect then dials that “extension.”
+Amazon Connect then dials, or enters the agent extension.

 Take a look at this video of the working solution:

-Below is the screenshot of the Contact Flow used in this journey.
+Below is the screenshot of the Contact Queue Flow used in this journey.